Crypto Tax Switzerland: 2024 Guide

 Switzerland uses a progressive Federal Tax rate and many cantons follow the same structure - although some cantons have recently introduced flat rate taxation.
 There are 26 cantons overall and 2,929 municipalities.
 What all this means is the Income Tax rate on your crypto will vary considerably based on where you live in Switzerland and how much you earn.

-This said, here's the Federal Income Tax rates for Switzerland (2021):
+This said, here are the Federal Income Tax rates for Switzerland (2023):

 Crypto Wealth Tax Switzerland